 + Low living costs so living here enables you to save money, or spend more on travels.

-+ Lots of scenic outdoor attractions to visit and plenty of opportunity for going on hikes.
++ Lots of scenic outdoor attractions to visit and plenty of opportunities for going on hikes.

 + Close to Hong Kong, so it is possible to go there on short getaways.